smmills/Phodymm/example_planets/Kepler-18/readme.txt

 The scripts in example_planets/analysis_tools can then be copied to this directory to produce some quick diagnostic plots

+This directory also contains an example of using (x, y, z, vx, vy, vz) as an input basis instead of orbital elements.
+It will produce identical output as the equivalent orbital element initial conditions.
+It can be run with `lightcurve_runscript_cartesian.sh`', which points to the associated `*cartesian*` files.

 # DEMCMC Model Fit